-Methyphobia is the Fear of Alcohol.
+Methyphobia – Fear of Alcohol

 Methyphobia is more likely to be a fear of the ‘consequences’ of drinking alcohol rather than a fear of alcoholic beverages in themselves.

-The majority of people who do suffer with Methyphobia recognise that their fear is “irrational” but continue to experience it regardless of this knowledge.
+Most people suffering from Methyphobia do recognise that their phobia is irrational but continue to experience it regardless of this knowledge.

 The symptoms of Methyphobia are very similar to other specific phobias and will often include: